 - Child Custody Agreement – If, through a Wheat Ridge divorce or simply a child custody hearing, a judge signed off on an agreement regarding how much parenting time you are to have, pull out that agreement (or get a copy from the court) and re-acquaint yourself with the terms.
 You don’t want to demand things that you don’t actually have the right to.
 If you do not have a child custody agreement in place, hire an experienced family law attorney to help you exercise your rights to have time with your kids.

 - Be Prepared for Resistance – It’s not uncommon for the parent who has had all the parenting time while you have been out of the children’s lives to push back when they find out you want to see the kids again.
 Don’t lose hope!
 There are many things that can be done to push back against that resistance – including taking the issue in front of a judge if necessary.

 - Ease Into It – While we totally understand the excitement surrounding seeing your children, it’s important to recognize that this may be an adjustment for them.
 Be willing to ease into it.
 This will not only reassure the kids, but will also show the court and anyone else involved that you are serious about spending time with your kids.
 This might mean starting with some short visits and phone calls or Facetime / Skype to reintroduce the relationship.

-- Counselling - Take initiative and schedule some reunification counselling.
+- Counseling – Take initiative and schedule some reunification counseling.
 This will allow for the best outcome when it comes to re-establishing your relationship with your kiddos.